TBD54566975/technical-proposals/tp027/README.md

 ## Considertions
-- How to behave if the server receives a `RecordsCommit` which has a `parentId` that points to a `RecordsWrite` or `RecordsCommit` that the server hasnt recieved yet.
+- How to behave if the server receives a `RecordsCommit` which has a `parentId` that points to a `RecordsWrite` or `RecordsCommit` that the server hasnt recieved yet, or has deleted?
   - Store the message in an `inbox` / `cache` with a TTL in case you receive the parent message?
 - If recieving multiple `RecordsCommit` messages which point to the same `parentId`, keep all of the potential tree paths until a `RecordsWrite` is made.
 - Many commits could requuire a lot of storage and bandwidth.